Khuiratta Tehsil: Villages and community

 There is also a shrine of baba ghoray shah badshah.
-There is also a shrine of Rahaman Baba.
-There is also a shrine of Meeraan Aashiq ali Badshah.
+There is also a Sufi dargah of Sheikh Mirza Rahman Baba.
+There is also a shrine of Meeraan Aashiq Ali Badshah.
 There is also a shrine of Sain Sadiq.

 Geography

+Khuiratta lies 29 km southeast of Kotli and 154 km from Islamabad, to the east.
+Khuiratta is approximately 7 kilometres from the Line of Control (LOC).
+It is the second largest town of District Kotli after Kotli City.
+It has an elevation of 2570 feet above sea-level.
+Khuiratta is situated on the western side of Rajouri (IHK), with Tehsile Charhoi to the west, Rajouri to the east, Noshehra (IHK) to the south, Tehsile Nakyal to the north east and Kotli to the north west.

 Khuiratta has mountainous terrain and is situated very close to the Line Of Control (LOC), only 8 km away, the temporary border between Indian-administered Kashmir and Azad Kashmir.
-It has some notable small towns and villages namely, Dehari Baagh, Damandah, Bindian, Gurah, Gitran, Hujra, Merah, Biyal, Manjwaal, Gheyaien, Karjai, Samryali, Hill village, Kotla, Bna Hill, Broat Gala, Anderla Kotehra, Phalni, Seri, Manjwar, Bandli, Saidpur, Darkala, Bain Thalla, Sehore, Phehan, Hill Mughalan, Banni Bannah, Khore bhera, Dhaana, Roshan Abad (formerly Andha), Gohra, pathan mohrha, Barooth, Katasery, Chirri, Battal, Barie, Samlaar, Plaana, Darbar Mai Toti, taeen, Darkoti, darkoti bala, maraal, Dharaa, khore kalla chamber, Nidi Sohana.
+It has some notable small towns and villages namely,Nidi Sohana, Dehari Baagh, Damandah, Bindian, Gurah, Gitran, Hujra, Merah, Biyal, Manjwaal, Gheyaien, Karjai, Samryali, Hill village, Kotla, Bna Hill, Broat Gala, Anderla Kotehra, Phalni, Seri, Manjwar, Bandli, Saidpur, Darkala, Bain Thalla, Sehore, Phehan, Hill Mughalan, Banni Bannah, Khore bhera, Dhaana, Roshan Abad (formerly Andha), Gohra, pathan mohrha, Barooth, Katasery, Chirri, Battal, Barie, Samlaar, Plaana, Darbar Mai Toti, taeen, Darkoti, darkoti bala, maraal, Dharaa, khore kalla chamber.
 Khore Rachalla, Khore Graan, Morah Bakhshiyan, Ruknabad, Sarootiyan, Gangal, Gajiyari, Bandali, Mohajar Colony, Hilla Ghair and chakranda.
 Khuiratta is connected with Kotli via through three ways firstly via Dongi secondly via battal-Dhanna Road and Thirdly via nakyal.

-Few years back Aziz welfare trust constructed a huge hospital, which was considered to be a mega project.
-However, the Hospital could not get into its 2nd phase due to death of Mr. Abdul Aziz (Chairman of Aziz Welfare Trust) therefore it is just a building.
-These days an International level community health center (RAHMA Basic Health Center) is providing basic health & lab facilities to needy and poor people in the area of Khuiratta and surroundings.
-This hospital is the great achievement of Mr. Muhammad Saghir Qamar (Chairman RAHMA Islamic Relief, Pakistan) and gift from friends of Norway, which is providing free medical consultation, medicine and lab facilities to poor people of khuiratta.